Aman-Dk/student-course-selector/README.md

 # About the Project(Student Course Selector)
    This is a ReactJs application, made for university admin to choose courses for the students.
+   I have made this application using MERN Stack and deployed the app on heroku.
 ## Features :
   Authentication, so that only registered admin has access to the app